klonuo/bash-cue-validator/README.markdown

 $ gconftool-2 -s "/desktop/gnome/thumbnailers/application@x-cue/enable" -t boolean 'true'
 ```

-After-which it should show annotated thumbs for cue sheets.
+After-which it should show annotated thumbs for cue sheets (don't forget `chmod +x`)

 Sample images are provided, which are taken from Faenza icon set.
 I couldn't find a way to use stock icons reliably from bash, so this provided images are needed in script folder.
 Can be easily replaced with different images under same name.